School Report Card for

 Twindly Bridge is a great place for homeschool families.

-I am a homeschool parent and principal of TBCS.
-We are eager to provide support, resources, and opportunities for homeschool families.
+Volunteers make a huge positive impact on our families and we truly appreciate their generosity.
 Our children benefit from a variety of onsite enrichment sessions and workshops: science labs, language arts, math, robotics, 3D printing, percussion, art, physical education, and much more.
+Thank you to all the parents, vendors, and staff that make these sessions possible!

 State Robotics Competition - Twindly Bridge Charter School Teams.
 First Tech Challenge is a robotics competition for grades 7-12.
 They focus on the STEM philosophy as they build and program robots to compete in a different challenge each year.
 They are also required to complete an engineering notebook which includes all of the information about their robot & design process from start to finish.